 Navigation: routing specific for your vehicle

-Unfortunately for those using Google Maps, this route is an un-maintained gravel/dirt road! definitely not suitable for 24,000 pounds of combination weight, and a 101″ wide trailer.
+Unfortunately the Google Maps route is an un-maintained gravel/dirt road! definitely not suitable for 24,000 pounds of combination weight, and a 101″ wide trailer.
 However, with my rig length, width and height loaded, the RV1090 correctly routed me through Paris, Bloomington and St. Charles, taking the “longer” route to the checkered flag.
+Boom.

 Bottom line: the RV1090 nails it